ELIFE-ASU/Imogen.jl/docs/src/index.md

-# Eolas.jl
+# Imogen.jl

-Eolas is a package for computing partial information decompositions from empirical data.
+Imogen is a package for computing partial information decompositions from empirical data.